 Your comprehensive appointment may include an assessment by an ophthalmic technician, diagnostic imaging testing, your doctor’s or provider’s examination and possible course of treatment.
 We are committed to providing the highest standard of care.

-- Arrival and registration (15 minutes): Upon arrival at your scheduled time, you will begin the registration process, including updating your health insurance and payment information.
-Registration kiosks may be available for your use.
+- Arrival and registration (15 minutes): Upon arrival, COVID-19 screening will be performed for your safety.
+Prior to your scheduled time, you will begin registration to update your health insurance, contact, and payment information.

 - We will ask you to register for MyUHealthChart to access your medical records online.
 It provides a convenient method of communication with your doctor’s office.
 You can renew prescriptions; send messages and request appointments – all online.
 You may also elect to receive notifications by text message for future appointments.

-- Your Doctor’s or provider’s visit (Approximate duration: 15 to 60 minutes based upon the complexity of your eye condition): Your doctor will meet with you for the examination, diagnosis and explanation of treatment, and to discuss your questions or concerns.
+- Your provider’s visit (15 to 60 minutes based upon the complexity of your eye condition): Once the above steps are completed and your eyes have dilated for at least 30 minutes (if needed), your doctor will meet with you for the examination, diagnosis and explanation of treatment, as well as to answer any questions you may have.

-- Treatment (30 minutes): Based upon your doctor’s diagnosis, additional treatments may be performed.
+- Treatment (30 minutes): Based upon your doctor’s diagnosis, possible treatments may be done at this time.